David L. Brainard: Civilian awards

 In addition to his military awards, Brainard received the Royal Geographical Society's Back Award in 1886.
 He was a fellow of the American Geographical Society, and his arctic explorations resulted in award of the society's Charles P. Daly Medal in 1926.
 He was also a 1929 recipient of the civilian Explorers Club Medal.

+Brainard was also inducted into the Cortland County Hall of Fame.
+The hall is maintained by the Homeville Museum in Cortland, and recognizes significant county residents in eras from pre-1850 to 1975-current.